-Mirror is a cinema quality moving-image project that functions as an antidote to politics based on difference.
 Mirror is a socially sculpted portrait space that subtly foregrounds the innermost states of sitters by triggering us to locate ourselves in the infinite diversity of others, while locating others in the infinite diversity of ourselves.

 A Mirror experience dissolves boundaries of language, religion, politics, ethnicity, age, gender, socio-economic status and personal sovereignty.
 Through facilitated yet considered non-intervention, Mirror manifests and liberates our intangible yet familiar, deeply-held vulnerable self-image by situating us inside a diversity of living, breathing, fluid, alternative selves.